Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Why Directors Must Dissent from Objectionable Board Decisions
+Why Directors Must Dissent From Objectionable Board Decisions

-There are several options when it comes to selecting a legal structure for a small business, including sole proprietorships, partnerships, limited liability companies (LLCs), nonprofit corporations, and corporations.
-Corporations tend to be a popular choice because they provide the owners with protection from personal liability in most cases.
-In limited cases, however, directors, officers, and even shareholders can be held liable for corporate acts or debts.
+Corporations tend to be a popular choice.
+This is because they provide the owners with protection from personal liability, but in limited cases, members of a corporation can be held liable for corporate acts or debts.

 What Role Do Directors Play in a Corporation?